-Council members must be an APWA member from an Accredited Agency.
 The council reviews results of the site accreditation team's findings of public works agencies' applications for accreditation and determines accreditation status.
-The Council meets face-to-face at PWX each year, other meetings may be held by conference call' balloting is conducted by email with a short-turn-around time.
+It is comprised of public works professionals and members of allied professions such as city/county management, government finance, law, public administration, human resource management, planning, and others involved in administration of local, regional, state, provincial and federal government agencies.
+A minimum of four voting members shall be from an Accredited Agency.
+The Council meets face-to-face at PWX each year, other meetings may be held by conference call.
+Balloting is conducted by email with a short-turn-around time.
 View the Accreditation Council Roster.

 The committee is responsible for the selection, compensation, and oversight of the APWA auditing firm as well as review of the annual audit reports.
 The Audit Committee holds up to three conference call meetings per year, depending on requests of the audit firm prior to, during or post audit fieldwork; whether any management letter comments and/or findings are noted by the audit firm which require corrective action, and the audit firm selection cycle.

-The committee is responsible for reviewing nominations for all awards other than Top Ten Leaders of the Year, Project of the Year, Excellence in Snow and Ice Control and PACE awards, and selects recipients according to established criteria.
-The Awards Committee holds one conference call meeting of approximately two hours in length in the spring, and may require ten to twelve hours of reviewing documents prior to the call.
+The committee is responsible for reviewing nominations for all awards other than Top Ten Leaders of the Year, Project of the Year, Manager of the Year, PWHS, Excellence in Snow and Ice Control and PACE awards, and selects recipients according to established criteria.
+The Awards Committee holds one conference call meeting of approximately two hours in length in the spring, and may require 12 to 14 hours of reviewing documents prior to the call.

-Awards Committee - Project of the Year Award
+Awards Committee - Project of the Year Awards

-The committee reviews nominations for the Public Works Project of the Year Award and selects recipients according to established criteria.
-The committee is divided into three groups of five members.
+The committee reviews nominations for the Public Works Project of the Year Awards and selects recipients according to established criteria.
+The committee is divided into four groups of five members.
 Each group contributes fifteen to twenty hours for reviewing their section of the submitted projects, plus participates in one conference call meeting lasting approximately one hour.